NeoLePorte/NeoLePorte.github.io/README.md

 To run:
 clone the project
 open project in editor of choice
-NPM install
+"NPM install"
-use http-server from console to run locally so aframe scene and codesplit bundles load correctly.
+use "http-server" from console to run locally so aframe scene and codesplit bundles load correctly.

 if you want to experiment with anything use "npm run build:dev" to bundle project.